Lss1242/Lss1242.github.io/_pages/about.md

 News:
 ------

+**10-15 Dec.
+2024**: Physically attended the NeurIPS Conference 2024 at Vancouver, Canada

+**9 Dec.
+2024**: Our paper with Prof. Per Kristian Lehre has been accepted in AAAI 2025

 **22 Nov.
 2024**: Physically attended the Second UK AI Conference 2024 at Birmingham

 **26 Sep.
 2024**: Our paper with Prof. Per Kristian Lehre has been accepted in NeurIPS 2024